abdelrahman719/abdelrahman719/README.md

 <h1 align="center">Hi 👋 , Abdelrahman Samir </h1>
 <h2  align="center"> Front-end Developer  </h2>

-- 🤝 **Have +2 years of experience with freelancing projects and seeking to be a part of a talented developers team to gain more deep experience**
+- 🤝 **Have +2 years of experience in front-end development using native js or angular framework**
 - 🔭 **Able to think outside the box and come up with creative solutions and passionate to face challenges daily and learn new tricks and tools**
 - Graduated From : **Faculty of Science , Alexandria University**
 <p align="center"> <img src="https://github.com/abdelrahman719/abdelrahman719/blob/main/teagif.gif" /> </p>